epfl-ada/ada-2023-project-abracadabra/README.md

 ### Comment Analysis :
 - Group the voters given the comment (similarity assessment) and try to extract trends in expression style, comment length and vocabulary to better qualify and describe each group of voters.
 - Topics detection to find the most frequently used topics and see if they have an order of appearance as the election progresses and any particular weight in the result.
+This analysis shows the positive or negative influence of a certain topic and its importance according to the order in which it appears.
-- Sentiment Analysis to create cluster.
+- Perform a sentiment analysis on the comments to understand how the comments can influence others, identify groups (with clustering) and try to see if these groups cluster with those found with the network analysis.

 ### Combination of both
 The final stage of this project will be to combine the two analyses (network and comment) to cross-check the clusters to see if the groups of people are the same and to see if the conclusions drawn from one method apply to the second.